spences10/scottspence.me/src/pages/md/faq.md

 ## How many years experience do you have?

+- JavaScript 3 years

+- React 2.5 years

-- I started as a professional web developer in March 2018, I have 10+ years previous experience as a VBA developer for mainly financial organisations.
+- I started as a professional web developer in March 2018.

+- I have 10+ years previous experience as a VBA developer for financial organisations.

 - For more, check out my [about] page which details my experience and a bit about me.

 ## Salary?

-- Right now, for me, it's more about learning and progressing with the technology than it's about salary.

-- That being said, however, I'm not going to be giving a number for my salary because, among other things, it can be used to cap any offer made to me.
+- I'm not going to be giving a number for my salary because, among other things, it can be used to cap any offer made to me.
 In other words, my old salary becomes what's known in **behavioural economics** as an anchor.

 - I know it's in your interest (being the recruiter) to get the best offer for me.
 I'll disclose my salary if: